-- I looked at average annual market returns varying from 1% to 4.5%, calculated on a monthly basis.
+- I looked at average annual market returns varying from 3% to 7%, calculated on a monthly basis.
 People often cite the S&P 500 having 9%-10% returns.
 A balanced, lower-risk portfolio might have 6%-7% returns.
 But remember, we’re looking at worse markets than the past.
-So it’s 1%to 4.5% for us.

 - Assumed that monthly portfolio returns have a standard deviation of 3%, due to mix of stocks and bonds.
 This is based off of historical variations from Burton Malkiel’s data sets.